MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/description-dnslint-utility.md

 ## Summary

-DNSLint is a Microsoft Windows utility that helps you to diagnose common DNS name resolution issues.
+DNSLint is a Microsoft Windows utility that helps you to diagnose common Domain Name System (DNS) name resolution issues.

-For additional information about how to download Microsoft Support files, click the following article number to view the article in the Microsoft Knowledge Base:
+For more information about how to download Microsoft Support files, see the following article:

 [119591](https://support.microsoft.com/help/119591) How to Obtain Microsoft Support Files from Online Services

 Microsoft scanned this file for viruses.
 Microsoft used the most current virus-detection software that was available on the date that the file was posted.
 The file is stored on security-enhanced servers that help to prevent any unauthorized changes to the file.

-## More information
+## DNSLint functions

-DNSLint has three functions that verify Domain Name System (DNS) records and generate an HTML report.
+DNSLint has three functions that verify DNS records and generate an HTML report.
 The three functions are:

-- `dnslint /d`: This diagnoses potential causes of "lame delegation" and other related DNS problems.
+- `dnslint /d`: Diagnoses potential causes of "lame delegation" and other related DNS problems.
-- `dnslint /ql`: This verifies a user-defined set of DNS records on multiple DNS servers.
+- `dnslint /ql`: Verifies a user-defined set of DNS records on multiple DNS servers.
-- `dnslint /ad`: This verifies DNS records specifically used for Active Directory replication.
+- `dnslint /ad`: Verifies DNS records used specifically for Active Directory replication.

 DNSLint is a command-line utility.
 The syntax is: